KabbAmine/myVimFiles/README.md

 # MyVimFiles

-This repo contains my vim configuration that I've done and still doing with :heart: for more than 2 years now.
+My vim configuration that I've done and still doing with :heart: for more than 2 years now.

 It works on both GNU/Linux and Windows (But may be better on GNU/Linux).

 I'm not a vim master, but my configuration works great for me so feel free to use it, improve it, love it or hate it...
 The choice is yours :sunglasses:.

+*This configuration works also on neovim.*

 <div style="text-align:center"><img src=".img/myVim.jpg"></img></div>